 Why Things Have Value

 Why does anything have any value at all?
-Itf has mostly because of supply and demand.
+It is mostly because of supply and demand.
 Traditional currencies, for instance, are only backed by the government that issued them.
-Digital money, like Bitcoin, is not backed or linked to any physical reserves like gold and can certainly lose value due to different factors.
+Digital money like Bitcoin is not backed or pegged to any physical reserves like gold and can certainly lose value due to different factors.

 Key Factors That Affect The Value of Cryptocurrencies